Pullusb/storytools-docs/docs/tutorial/tool-presets.md

 # Tool Presets

-## What are tool presets ?
+## What are tool presets?

-In storyboard, you only need a handful of tools, with specific use.
+In storyboard, you only need a handful of tools, each with a specific use.
-The tool presets are like macros to set Blender tool with specific options in one action.
+The tool presets are like macros to set Blender tools with specific options in one action.
-Each one is defined through a shortcut and appear as button in the `Tool preset topbar` at the top of the viewport.
+Each one is defined through a shortcut and appears as a button in the `Tool preset topbar` in the upper part of the viewport.

-You can hide the topbar in addon preferences (the shortcuts will stay valid)
+You can hide the topbar in the add-on preferences (the shortcuts will remain valid).
-Topbar margin and spreading can be adjusted as well in preferences.
+Topbar margin and spreading can also be adjusted in preferences.

 ## Anatomy of a tool preset

-By hovering with the mouse, you can see what is affected in tooltip.
-Example with the default tool preset `Sketch`:
+By hovering with the mouse, you can see what is affected in the tooltip.
+Example with the `Sketch` default tool preset:

 ![Tool preset description](../images/interface/toolpreset_tooltip_anatomy.jpg)